JasonZhangHkust/Predix-AnalyticFramework-yi-Demo/README.md

      "assetId": null,
      "assetDataFieldsMap": {
          "temperature sensor": "tag-C", // map tag-C from timeseries service to temperature sensor,
-         // and the analytic template will map this to your code input "demo aggregation": "demo-aggregation1h"
+         // and the analytic template will map temperature sensor to your code input "demo aggregation": "demo-aggregation1h"
      },
      "assetGroup": null